blackcrowX/Data_Analytics_Portfolio/README.md

 ### Covid-19 Cases

-**Description:** This project is an analysis using SQL to gain insights.
+**Description:** This project is an analysis using SQL to gain insights into the Covid-19 cases.
 This project includes the steps of data loading, data cleaning and data preprocessing and exploratory data analysis.The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2023.

 **Code:** [`Covid-19.sql`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_III/Covid-2019.sql)